 We planned a trip to Bolu Yedigöller and wanted to share our impressions with you when our language returned.
-We recommend you to watch the “Yedigöller Yol” video, which has a relaxing effect of about half an hour.
+We recommend you to watch the “Yedigöller Roads” video, which has a relaxing effect of about half an hour.

 - Can you go to Yedigöller in winter?
 You can browse through the article.

 - Have you read our article on Abant Nature Lake and National Park?

 - Be sure to read the article we wrote about Kartalkaya Ski Resort.

 - Don’t forget to take a look at our Bolu Gölcük Nature Park tour.